 “We’ll spend a little time gathering our strength and then we’ll move on,” said the wren.
 “There is food to be had out there somewhere.”

-“I think it’s time we faced it,” said the robin, “we’ve seen no spiders, ants or any other insects we might eat for weeks and the trees have all either been picked bare before we find them, or else they’re unable to bear fruit in the first place.”
+“I think it’s time we faced it,” said the Robin, “we’ve seen no spiders or insects we might eat for weeks and the trees have all either been picked bare before we find them or else they’re unable to bear fruit in the first place.”

 “I can’t go any farther,” he told her, “my poor wings ache even when I’m resting.
 I am ready now to accept my fate.”